De-segregating the Audience: Race & the Politics of ExhibitionsPOSTED ON: August 23, 2010 IN Mario Pissarra, Panel Presentations, Word View

 This was prepared for a panel discussion with the same title, held at the Centre for the Book, Cape Town, on 19 August 2010.
 The panel formed part of the “Beyond the Racial Lens” conference, which was itself part of the “Bonani 2010 Festival of Documentary Photography” convened by SAHO.
-Thembinkosi Goniwe and Kwezi Gule were also part of the panel, which was chaired by Farzanah Badsha.
+Thembinkosi Goniwe and Khwezi Gule were also part of the panel, which was chaired by Farzanah Badsha.

 Historically, exhibitions have constituted a dominant mode for displaying art.
 However, for documentary photographers, exhibitions have constituted only one of several sites to place their work, along with publication in the mass media and, very importantly, the publication of books.
-Thus it is interesting to speculate why in a conference on documentary photography, there is not a single panel focussing on the media; nor is there a discussion on literacy, book prices and the ‘likely reader’ for books published by photographers.
+Thus it is interesting to speculate why in a conference on documentary photography, there is not a single panel focusing on the media; nor is there a discussion on literacy, book prices and the ‘likely reader’ for books published by photographers.
 Instead here we are, three fine arts trained individuals who have published very little on photography, in my case nothing at all, commenting on exhibitions at a conference on documentary photography.

 I can only assume that this intriguing turn of events has something to do with the increased visibility of photography in art exhibitions.
-This includes a generation of photographers who initially operated outside the established networks of ‘art’ but are today embraced by the art-world, such as David Goldblatt, George Hallett, Guy Tillim, Santu Mofokeng, and Roger Ballen;[i] as well as a relatively recent ‘movement’ of photographers who have been treated as artists from the outset, such as Zwelethu Mthethwa, Peter Hugo, Zanele Muholi, Lolo Veleko, and Mikhail Subotzky; although some of us could perhaps be forgiven for thinking that much of their work does not stray that far from the parameters of what is generally viewed as documentary photography.[ii]
+This includes a generation of photographers who initially operated outside the established networks of ‘art’ but are today embraced by the art-world, such as David Goldblatt, George Hallett, Guy Tillim, Santu Mofokeng, and Roger Ballen; as well as a relatively recent ‘movement’ of photographers who have been treated as artists from the outset, such as Zwelethu Mthethwa, Peter Hugo, Zanele Muholi, Lolo Veleko, and Mikhail Subotzky; although some of us could perhaps be forgiven for thinking that much of their work does not stray that far from the parameters of what is generally viewed as documentary photography.

 But what of those photographers who came from a fine arts background, such as Omar Badsha, Chris Ledochowski, Paul Grendon, and Roger Meintjies?
 This ‘school’ of photographers is perhaps the most relevant for the topic of this panel.
-After all, here we have a generation of photographers who turned their backs on the elitism and impotence of what was the art-world during a period of intense struggle.
-Along with a number of dissident fine arts graduates who crossed over to graphic media (particularly posters, and banners, but also cartoons),[iii] this generation of visually articulate cultural workers opted for immediate, direct, socially engaged modes of image making.
+After all, here we have a generation of photographers who turned their backs on the elitism and impotence of what the art-world was during a period of intense struggle.
+Along with a number of dissident fine arts graduates who crossed over to graphic media (particularly posters and banners, but also cartoons), this generation of visually articulate cultural workers opted for immediate, direct, socially engaged modes of image making.
 They embraced principles inimical to the rarefied realm of the fine arts, where photography (and printmaking), contrary to their innate potential to be reproduced in great numbers, were restricted to small, signed editions, testament to the dominance of the economic interests over political ones.

-For this generation of cultural workers engaging a wide audience was critical.
+For this generation of cultural workers, engaging a wide audience was critical.
 It was a diverse audience, comprising the local and international, black and white, the silenced and the influential.
 It is important to recognise that while the mass media offered a much greater prospect than the art gallery or museum for the visibility of their work, exhibitions themselves were never rejected.
 Instead, exhibitions were adapted for the public event, from modestly attended conferences to mass meetings.
 For such exhibitions images were typically unframed, unsigned, un-numbered, modest in scale and predominantly in black and white.
-Discussion was more likely to centre on the image, particularly it’s content, than on the photographer.
+Discussion was more likely to centre on the image, particularly its content, than on the photographer.

 If photographers played a crucial role in challenging the paradigm of fine arts, and in developing a viable alternative, namely an engaged or ‘committed’ art that was not centred on art galleries but on sites of broad public engagement, a critical question arises.
 Is it that social and political conditions have changed making it possible to produce work that is primarily destined for the gallery, or is that the galleries have changed, making them a viable site for politically and socially engaged work?

 The first part of this question – have the broad conditions changed – will presumably be addressed later in this conference.
 Suffice then to state my view that the argument to produce relevant work that engages with fundamental questions of human rights has not receded.
 The majority still live on or beyond the margins of what can possibly constitute an acceptable standard of living.
 And if one contrasts images of confrontation between communities and the police in the 80s with images of service delivery protests today, it appears that the only visible change is in the colour of the armed police.
-Furthermore, freedom of expression may be enshrined in the South African constitution, but it is under constant threat.[iv]
+Furthermore, freedom of expression may be enshrined in the South African constitution, but it is under constant threat.
 Clearly the ‘activist’ photographer, along with other artists concerned with human rights, still has a valuable role to play.
 So let’s accept for the purpose of this argument that it is not the changing social and political conditions that signal the shift to the exhibition as a privileged site for photographers today.

 So is it that the galleries have changed?
 Well, yes and no. Yes, no-one is going to be turned away from a gallery because of the colour of their skin.
 And yes, busloads of black schoolchildren visiting public galleries are a fairly common sight.
 And yes, every decade since at least the sixties has witnessed a noticeable increase in the number of black artists represented in galleries; and over the last decade there has been a visible rise in the number of black curators.